cyberbiont/vscode-sidenotes/README.md

 By default, local directory inside your workspace folder is used to store notes.
 This lets you put your sidenotes under VCS control and commit them with the rest of your project (see VCS).
 However, because storage is workspace-bound,  this imposes some difficulties, one of them is the need to migrate your notes, if you want to move/copy your source document to another project/workspace.

-Note that, in order for extension with file storage used to work, you need to have workspace open in VSCode.
-You cannot annotate documents that are outside of currently opened workspace, and, if you try, the extension will warn you.
+Note that in order for extension with file storage used to work, you need to have workspace open in VSCode.
+You cannot annotate documents that are outside of (one of) currently opened workspace folder(s) - if you try, the extension will warn you.

 ### Broken notes

 *Broken* sidenote is defined as note, for which there's a leftover comment anchor in your source document, but  associated content file is missing.
 Extension automatically detects such notes and highlights them in red.
-When you are trying to open 'broken' sidenote There' s a couple of options opened for you.
+When you are trying to open 'broken' sidenote.
+There' s a couple of options opened for you.
 You can:

 - re-create missing file
 - delete broken comment